 What will be the most challenging aspect event?

-What are your general expectations?
+What are your expectations?

-What does success look like?
+What does achievement look like?